 The Theory of Computation excels in identifying fundamental questions and formulating them at the right level of abstraction.
-Unfortunately, the field's preoccupation with innovation, comes sometimes at the expense of paying relatively modest attention to the proper presentation of these fundamental questions and the corresponding notions and results.
+Unfortunately, the field's preoccupation with innovation comes sometimes at the expense of paying relatively modest attention to the proper presentation of these fundamental questions and the corresponding notions and results.
 One striking example is the way the basics are being taught.

-For example, in typical Theory of Computation classes, the focus is on "language recognition" devices, and fundamental questions like "P versus NP" are presented in these terms (i.e., is the class of languages recognized by deterministic polynomial-time machines equal the class of languages recognized by non-deterministic polynomial-time machines).
+For example, in typical Theory of Computation classes, the focus is on "language recognition" devices, and fundamental questions like "P versus NP" are presented in these terms (e.g., do deterministic polynomial-time machines accept the same languages as non-deterministic polynomial-time machines).
 In my opinion, such a formulation diminishes the importance of the problem in the eyes of non-bright students, and hides the fundamental nature of the question (which is evident when formulated in terms of "solving problems versus checking the correctness of solutions").
-Similarly, one typically takes the students throughout the proof of Cook's Theorem before communicating to them the striking message (i.e., that "universal" problems exist at all, let alone that many natural problems like SAT are universal).
+Similarly, one typically takes the students through the proof of Cook's Theorem before communicating to them the striking message that "universal" problems exist at all (let alone that many natural problems like SAT are universal).
 Furthermore, in some cases, this message is not communicated explicitly at all.

 This article focuses on a less dramatic case of a bad perspective, but still one that deserves considerable attention: I refer to the notion of promise problems, and to its presentation in theory of computation classes.
-Let me start by posing the following rhetoric question:
+Let me start by posing the following rhetorical question:

-How many of the readers have learned about promise problems in an undergraduate "theory of computation" course or even in a graduate course on complexity theory?
+How many readers have learned about promise problems in an undergraduate "theory of computation" course or even in a graduate course on complexity theory?

-On the other hand, I would argue that almost all of the readers refer to this notion when thinking about computational problems, although they may be often unaware of this fact.
+Scant few?
+And yet I contend that almost all readers refer to this notion when thinking about computational problems, although they may be often unaware of this fact.